famer/blog/dev/_posts/2018-11-11-common-syntax.md

 May be some others.

 Ok, thank you for you attention.
-You them.
+Use it.

 [Elvis operator]: https://en.wikipedia.org/wiki/Elvis_operator